Who Will Melania Trump Choose? Designers Are Now Fighting Over Who Will Design Clothes For New First Lady

 — Sheen Magazine (@sheenmagazine) November 26, 2016

 So, could others decide that the brand publicity is more important that their personal politics?
-There is a fashion designer that has predicted that these designer will eventually come around and dress Melania Trump.
+There is a fashion designer that has predicted that these designers will eventually come around and dress Melania Trump.
 Carolina Herrera recently spoke about dressing the first lady to the Business of Fashion.

 The Venezuelan-born, American fashion designer herself recently dressed the current first lady, Michelle Obama for the cover of the December issue of American Vogue and has nothing but admiration for Mrs. Obama.